consensusnetworks/casimir/contracts/ethereum/README.md

 ### Operator Selection

 Operators are chosen to run validators based on metrics fetched and derived directly from the SSV network.
-These metrics are mainly performance, market share, and fees.
+These metrics are mainly unused collateral (1 ETH per operator per validator), SSV performance, Casimir pool count, and requested fees.

-If an operator's performance is poor for an extended period of time, or their collateral is below the threshold, Casimir removes the operator from existing operator groups by resharing or exiting.
+If an operator owner would like to deregister their operator and free up their collateral, they can request a reshare via the Casimir registry.
+Casimir removes the operator from existing operator groups by resharing or exiting.
 The latter is only required in the case that a validator has already undergone more than two reshares to avoid leaving the full key recoverable outside of the currently selected operators.

 ### Operator Collateral

 Collateral is used to recover lost validator effective balance at the time of completing an exit.
-The loss blame is assigned to the four responsible operators based on performance over the duration of the validator's existence.
+An operator must have at least 1 ETH of available collateral (1 ETH collateral becomes unavailable per each validator that operator joins).
+When an operator is removed from a pool, either when resharing or after a completed exit, they are held responsible for up to 1 ETH of the validator's effective balance if any is lost below the 32 ETH minimum.
+The amount they owe in this case is called the blame amount.

+**Blame Amount Calculation:**

+Let:

+- \( E \) be the total ETH lost, where \( 0 \leq E \leq 4 \).
+- \( P_i \) be the performance percentage of the \( i^{th} \) operator, where \( 0 \leq P_i \leq 100 \) for \( i = 1, 2, 3, 4 \).
+- \( B_i \) be the blame amount for the \( i^{th} \) operator.

+If all operators have equal performance, the blame is evenly distributed:
+\[ B_i = \frac{E}{4} \quad \text{for all } i \]

+Otherwise, the blame is distributed inversely proportional to performance:
+First, calculate the inverse of each performance:
+\[ I_i = 100 - P_i \]

+Then, the sum of all inverses:
+\[ S = \sum_{i=1}^{4} I_i \]

+Now, the blame for each operator is:
+\[ B_i = \left( \frac{I_i}{S} \right) \times E \]

+The blame amounts are submitted by the DAO oracle in response to a completed validator reshare or exit.

 ### Operator Config